UFF – Carbon handprint from clothes recycling

 Climate change can be effectively restrained by favoring second hand clothes instead of buying new.
 UFF helps it clients to reduce their own carbon footprint by offering the chance to buy second hand clothes.
 The clothes industry accounts for about tenth of the world carbon footprint and the production process accounts for about 90 % of the overall carbon footprint of a product.
 For example the reuse of a cotton t-shirt saves 7 kilos in carbon emissions and about 2 800 liters of water when compared to the production of a new shirt.

-In 2020 the reuse rate of clothes donated to UFF was almost 96 %.
-The foundation has collected in it’s close to 34 years of operations over 200 million kilos of clothes for reuse and achieved a reduction of about 5 million tons of carbon dioxide equivalents in carbon emissions compared to the emissions produced by the manufacturing of new clothes.
+In 2021 UFF was able to direct a hundred percent of the over 13,4 million kilos of donated clothes to reuse as such or as material.
+The foundation has collected in it’s close to 35 years of operations over 220 million kilos of clothes for reuse and achieved a reduction of over 5 million tons of carbon dioxide equivalents in carbon emissions compared to the emissions produced by the manufacturing of new clothes.

-In 2020 UFF’s carbon hand print i.e. the emission reduction from it’s operations was about 365 000 tons of carbon dioxide equivalents and in 2019 they were about 388 000 tons of carbon dioxide equivalents.
+In 2021 UFF’s carbon hand print i.e. the emission reduction from it’s operations was over 300 000 tons of carbon dioxide equivalents and in 2020 they were about 360 000 tons of carbon dioxide equivalents.
 The emission reductions are born from the reuse of donated clothes.

 We bring everyday environmental acts to all Finns by providing clothes collection service to all of Finland.
 Reusable clothes and home textiles can be donated to the clothes collection service.
 The donations are sorted carefully in order to achieve a reuse rate as high as possible in order to maximize the environmental benefits of clothes recycling.